francisco2442/Credit-Card-Defaults/README.md

 the last data skill we practiced was _**data visualization**_, by creating charts and graphs throughout the project to better portray what was happening within the data.

 # Work In Progress
-This Project is a work in progress and not yet complete.
+This project is a work in progress and not yet complete.
 Updates are still being made.